sblausten/vending-machine-js/README.md

 if I the coins I add are less than the value of the product selected

 3. I will receive change
-if I add coins more than the value of the product selected
+if I add coins more than the value of the product selected and change is available

+### Implementation:

+I started by using Node and then added Typescript when it became clear that having Static typing would be very helpful for the nature of the programme.

+I did not implement an interface as this was not indicated by the requirements.

+I throw three custom exceptions that must be handled by the implementing client (external api / gui).

+I do not mock or stub in my tests as I wanted to test the api of each behavioral unit rather than each file or class unit.

+I used the factory pattern for product creation to abstract away the instantiation of Products and allow for future extensibility such as validation and adding additional product category types.
+However this decision is probably a good example of premature optimisation.
+I've left it in anyway.

-### To Run programme:
+### To build programme:

 Inside this directory:
 ```
 npm i
 npm run build
-npm start

 ```

-### To Run tests:
+### To run tests:

 Inside this directory:
 ```
 npm i
 npm i -g mocha
-mocha
+npm test
 ```